NotJustAnna/Lin/README.md

 ## Stuff that will most likely be different

-- Mostly everything regarding to imports/packages will be different.
+- Mostly everything regarding imports/packages will be different.
     - **Lin** will most likely follow Python/Javascript ideas in this scenario.
-    - It is almost sure that the `package x; import ...` won't happen.
+    - It is almost sure that `package x; import ...` won't happen.
 - All **Lin** files will be script files.
     - This means that loading classes means loading and executing the script to get the classes.
 - Inline and _tailrec_ functions will most likely never get implemented.